Use Azure Digital Twins Explorer (preview)

 View model definition

-To see the full definition of a model, find that model in the Models pane and choose the View Model icon next to the model name.
+To see the full definition of a model, find that model in the Models pane and select the menu dots next to the model name.
+Then, select View Model.
 This will display a Model Information modal showing the raw DTDL definition of the model.

 Edit model graph layout